01-edu/public/subjects/forum/authentication.en.md

 ### Objectives

 The goal of this project is to implement, into your forum, new ways of authentication.
-Github and google are mandatory.
+You have to be able to register and to login using at least Google and Github authentification tools.

-Some examples are:
+Some examples of authentication ways are:

 - Facebook
 - GitHub